Generic Name: estradiol vaginal (ES tra DYE ole VA jin ul (LO kul))

 Using this medicine can increase your risk of blood clots, stroke, or heart attack.
 You are even more at risk if you have high blood pressure, diabetes, high cholesterol, if you are overweight, or if you smoke.

-Estring should not be used to prevent heart disease, stroke, or dementia, because this medicine may actually increase your risk of developing these conditions.
+Estring should not be used to prevent heart disease, stroke, or dementia.
+This medicine may actually increase your risk of developing these conditions.

 To make sure Estring is safe for you, tell your doctor if you have ever had: